-We recommend that councils intending to apply for MR increases for 2021-22 submit an application addressing the criteria to the fullest extent possible.
+We recommend that councils intending to apply for MR increases submit an application addressing the criteria to the fullest extent possible.

 The OLG's MR Guidelines give IPART flexibility to take into account matters it considers relevant, and to consider particular circumstances of individual councils.
-Councils should provide information on relevant impacts of COVID-19 in MR increase applications for 2021-22, including consideration of impacts on ratepayer affordability and measures taken to effectively consult with ratepayers under social distancing requirements.
+Councils should provide information on relevant impacts of COVID-19 in MR increase applications for 2022-23, including consideration of impacts on ratepayer affordability and measures taken to effectively consult with ratepayers under social distancing requirements.

-3 Process for MR applications for 2021-22
+2 Process for MR applications

-This section provides information about the application process for councils seeking an increase to minimum rates under section 548(3) of the Local Government Act 1993 for 2021-22.
+This section provides information about the application process for councils seeking an increase to minimum rates under section 548(3) of the Local Government Act 1993 for 2022-23.

-All councils considering whether to apply for an MR increase for 2021-22 should contact IPART as early as possible to discuss their proposal, and what they need to do to be able to demonstrate they have satisfied the criteria in the MR Guidelines.
+All councils considering whether to apply for an MR increase for 2022-23 should contact IPART as early as possible to discuss their proposal, and what they need to do to demonstrate they have satisfied the criteria in the MR Guidelines.

-Councils intending to submit an application under section 548(3) are urged to notify us of their intention to apply, by Friday 27 November 2020.
+Councils intending to submit an application under section 548(3) are urged to notify us of their intention to apply by Friday 26 November 2021.
 In the interests of transparency and good governance, it is preferable that the council has resolved to notify IPART that it intends to apply for an MR increase, but this is not a formal requirement.